How to Choose a Digital Marketing Agency

 - What is your timeline in wanting to achieve these goals? (there are short term vs long term strategies in digital marketing)

 - Who are your competitors? (point of reference in regards to what they are doing.
-What are the opportunities? what can we do in response?)
+Are there opportunities?
+How can we form a response?)

-- What have you done in the past? (be open in sharing what has worked, what hasn’t in regards to promotions both online & offline, as this can impact strategy setting)
+- What have you done in the past? (be open to sharing what has worked and what hasn’t.
+Focus on promotions both online & offline, as this can impact strategy setting)

-- Can you provide budget allocated to digital or at least a range? (paid media and channel utilisation is dependent on budget available & time frame to achieve goals).
+- Can you provide budget allocated to digital or at least a range? (paid media and channel utilisation are dependent on budget available & time frame to achieve goals).